- Politics and Social Issues»

 The next morning the two Battalions went on shore except for six of us, myself, Pfc.
 Ken Sanders, Sgt.
 Upton Ashley and three men from the 11th Cav.
 We were sent on a large barge down the Saigon River with all the supplies.
 The tugboat that was towing us would anchor us in the middle of the river at night, not returning to us till daybreak.
 During the night we were sitting ducks receiving sniper fire from shore.
 This really put fear in me, I was a nervous wreck.
 I didn't understand how they could put us in this position....we could have been overrun because we didn't have the fire power to fight back..

 After the first month we went on search and destroy missions, on a mission to Cu Chi I experienced my first mortar attack.
 I can't begin to tell you the horror of those mortar rounds hitting all around me, the sound of small arms going off everywhere.
-Hearing the screams of guys being wounded and losing some of the men in this attack
+Hearing the screams of guys being wounded and losing some of the men from the Signal Co. in this attack.

 Nov 3, 1966